DMTF/Redfish-Tools/doc-generator/README_config_files.md

 - excluded_properties: A list of property names (strings) to omit.
 Wildcard match is supported for strings that begin with "*" ("*odata.count" matches "Members\@odata.count" and others).
 - excluded_schemas: Schemas (by name) to omit from output.
 - excluded_schema_uris: Array of strings that if found in each schema URI list, are excluded from the displayed list, with a note added to the list to indicate that some URIs have been omitted.
+- external_version_annotations: One of `suppress` (default), `qualify`, or `as_is`.
+Controls how version annotations are shown for properties and enumeration values that are defined in a schema other than the one being documented.
+See below for more detail.
 - format (command line: `format`): Output format.
 One of `markdown`, `slate`, `html`, `csv`
 - html_title: A string to use as the `title` element in HTML output.
 - import_from: Name of a file or directory containing JSON schemas to process.
 Wild cards are acceptable.
 Default: json-schema.